Zeres-Engel/Eco-Design/README.md

 ## 🏆 What Makes Us Different

 ### **Focus on Nesting Optimization**
-Unlike traditional SVG editors, EcoDesign Editor specializes in **material optimization**.
+Unlike traditional SVG editors, EcoDesign Editor specializes in **material optimization powered by C++**.
 Our nesting algorithm can reduce material waste by up to 40%, making it invaluable for:
 - Manufacturing and production
 - Maker projects and prototyping
 - Cost-sensitive cutting operations